-When a data limited fishery from North America applies for Certification under the RFM Program, the Assessment Team will prepare an Application Validation Report.
+When a data limited fisheryapplies for Certification under the RFM Program, the Assessment Team will prepare an Application Validation Report.
 In that process, the Applicant and the Certification Body will discuss whether to utilize the DLF framework for identifying the fisheries adherence to the requirements of the RFM Fishery Standard, as well as areas in which the fishery may face challenges meeting the requirements for certification to fulfill the initial pre-assessment reporting requirements.